 Change the remaining paragraphs of the subclause as follows:

-The following procedure shall be used by an AP or PCP Uupon receipt of an Association Request frame from a STA the AP or PCP shall use the following procedure or by an AP MLD upon receipt of an Association Request frame with Basic variant Multi-Link element indicates the AP MLD from a non-AP STA affiliated with a non-AP MLD:
+The following procedure shall be used by an AP or PCP Uupon receipt of an Association Request frame from a STA the AP or PCP shall use the following procedure or by an AP MLD after an AP affiliated with the AP MLD receives (#1166)an Association Request frame with Basic variant Multi-Link element (#1211)from a non-AP STA affiliated with a non-AP MLD:

 The MLME shall issue an MLME-ASSOCIATE.indication primitive to inform the SME of the association request.
 The SME shall issue an MLME-ASSOCIATE.response primitive addressed to the STA or MLD identified by the PeerSTAAddress parameter of the MLME-ASSOCIATE.indication primitive.
 If the association is not successful, the SME shall indicate a specific reason for the failure to associate in the ResultCode parameter.
 Upon receipt of the MLME-ASSOCIATE.response primitive, the MLME shall transmit an Association Response frame.